Zentraler Omnibusbahnhof München: Location and description

 The central bus station was opened on 11 September 2009 and is located in the immediate vicinity of the Hackerbrücke S-Bahn station and not far from Munich Central Station.
-The Hackerbrücke, which is located directly next door, is connected to the bus station building via two bridge bridges.
+The Hackerbrücke, which is located directly next door, is connected to the bus station building via two bridges.
 Arnulfpark, a modern city quarter with residential and office buildings, cultural facilities and restaurants, is located in the immediate vicinity.

 The ZOB was designed as a multifunctional property with a floor area of around 25,000 m^{2}, seven storeys and various levels of use.
 The bus station, which is located below the ground floor, is accessible via Arnulfstraße and has 29 stops where national and international long-distance scheduled bus services as well as most of Munich's tourist bus services are operated.
 Escalators or elevators take passengers to the first floor, where the shopping arcade with retail and catering areas is located, giving the ZOB an airport-like character.
 Tenants of the upper floor include Lidl, dm-drogerie markt, McDonald's, TUI and Vapiano.
 On three further upper floors and an area of about 10,300 m^{2} there are offices, a parking deck and a discotheque in the basement.